-SEEK Button (CD Mode)
+SEEK Button

-Press the right side of the SEEK button for the next track I on the CD.
-Press the left side of the button to return to the beginning of the current track, or return to the beginning of the previous track if the CD is within the first 10 seconds of the current selection.
+Press the right SEEK button for the next selection on the CD.
+Press the left SEEK button to return to the beginning of the current selection, or return to the beginning of the previous selection if the CD is within the first second of the current selection.
+Pressing and holding the SEEK button will allow to scroll through tracks faster in CD, MP3 modes.